jw3126/DiskBackedDicts.jl/README.md

 julia> using DiskBackedDicts

 julia> d = DiskBackedDict("mypath.jld")
+DiskBackedDicts.DiskBackedDict{Any} with 1 entry:
+  "a" => 5
+julia> using DiskBackedDicts

+julia> d = DiskBackedDict("mypath.jld")
-DiskBackedDicts.DiskBackedDict{Any} with 0 entries
+DiskBackedDicts.DiskBackedDict{Any,Any} with 0 entries

 julia> d["a"] = 5
 5

 julia> d
-DiskBackedDicts.DiskBackedDict{Any} with 1 entry:
+DiskBackedDicts.DiskBackedDict{Any,Any} with 1 entry:
   "a" => 5

 julia> d["a"]
 5

-# one week later "a" will still be stored
 julia> using DiskBackedDicts

 julia> d = DiskBackedDict("mypath.jld")
-DiskBackedDicts.DiskBackedDict{Any} with 1 entry:
+DiskBackedDicts.DiskBackedDict{Any,Any} with 1 entry:
   "a" => 5
 ```